ZahraShabannezhadalmani/TicTacToe/README.md

 Welcome to the README for the project authored by Zahra Shabannezhadalmani.

 Project Description:
-This project is a culmination of [In this project, I utilized Java within Android Studio to develop this game].
-It is aimed at [using this project as an entertainment ].
+In this project, I utilized Java within Android Studio to develop this game.
+It is aimed to practice Java in Android Studio .

 Technologies Used:
 Java